AndoryuRenoa/IsciTrimmer/README.md

 Current Build Notes:

+**Currently does not work with Trigger iscis ":" cannot be stripped**

 For some reason //s does not actually call whitespace when used in this code.
 Research what is happening here

 For easy of use no popup dialog appear indicating where failure occures if one happens.
 Code still uses System.out.println().